Connect with others who understand.

 Cysts are abnormal pockets of fluid that can occur anywhere, on both internal organs and the skin.
 A sebaceous cyst occurs when the sebaceous gland, which produces an oily substance called sebum to lubricate your skin and hair, gets clogged.
 A sebaceous cyst appears as a round lump under the skin, usually — but not always — around areas that have hair.

-Some types of cysts can cause complications if they disrupt surrounding tissue, including nerves.
+Some types of cysts on your elbow can cause complications if they disrupt surrounding tissue, including nerves.
 “I had an MRI to see if there was a nerve or spinal cord problem causing my one leg to give out on me.
 I couldn’t put any weight on it, then it would taper off to a limp, and I’d be fine by the next day,” a member wrote.
 “The MRI showed nothing problematic, just a mention of a Tarlov cyst at the base of the spine.”

 If a cyst grows too large in the inside of your elbow, it may cause numbness, pain, and tingling in the affected arm.
 In that case, you may want to have a doctor check it out and perhaps remove it.